isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09m-kimberley-process-certification-scheme.md

 -   Register for a Corppass Account and a Networked Trade Platform (NTP) account; and
 -   Submit the  [KP Licence application form](/eservices/customs-forms-and-service-links)  and all supporting documents via the  [Networked Trade Platform (NTP) website](http://www.ntp.gov.sg/).

 Please refer to  [Notice No. 19/2018](/news-and-media/notices/)  for more information on the NTP application and submission procedures.
-Most applications will be processed within 5 working days upon receipt of the completed  [KP Licence application form](/eservices/customs-forms-and-service-links)  and full set of supporting documents.
-However, the processing time may be longer for applications that require additional information or supporting documents.

 The  Kimberley Process licence expires on 31 December of the year in which it is issued and needs to be renewed annually thereafter.
 The licence renewal is subject to Customs’ review and assessment before it can be renewed.
 Please refer to the  [KP Licence application form](/eservices/customs-forms-and-service-links)  for the terms and conditions for the KP Licence.